University Parks: Cricket ground

 The Parks has been the home ground of Oxford University Cricket Club since 1881.
 The cricket ground at The Parks was secured through the Master of Pembroke, Evan Evans obtaining a lease on 10 acres of land there in 1881.
 The pavilion was designed by Thomas G. Jackson, architect of many nineteenth- and early twentieth-century Oxford buildings, including the University's Examination Schools.
 The building has three gables, the central one containing the clock, and is topped by a cupola 'of almost absurd height' and weather-vane.
 The pavilion contains a Long Room.

 Before moving to The Parks, the University Cricket Club played on the Magdalen Ground and Bullingdon Green.
 The Magdalen Ground was used from the University Cricket Club's first match in 1829 to 1880 while Bullingdon Green was used for two matches in 1843.

-The cricket ground is the only first-class cricket ground in the UK where spectators can watch free of charge as admission cannot be charged for entry into the Parks.
+The cricket ground was the only first-class cricket ground in the UK where spectators could watch free of charge as admission cannot be charged for entry into the Parks.
 The club has therefore occasionally taken major matches to three other grounds in Oxford.
 The most used is the Christ Church Ground, which hosted 37 matches between 1878 and 1961.
 Twenty-one of these matches were against the Australians, played between 1882 and 1961.
 The club also used New College Ground for two matches in 1906 and 1907 against Yorkshire and the South Africans respectively.
 One match in 1912 against the South Africans was played at the Magdalen Ground.
 The club has also played certain minor matches at the Merton College Ground, the St Edward's School Ground and the St Catherine's College Ground.

+The Parks was the venue for Durham's inaugural first-class match when they played Oxford University there in April 1992.

-The Parks has been, since 2000, home to the recently established ECB Oxford University Centre of Cricketing Excellence, a partnership between the University of Oxford, Oxford Brookes University and the England and Wales Cricket Board.
-Prior to the 2010 season the UCCE has been rebranded as Oxford Marylebone Cricket Club University (MCCU).
+The Parks has been, since 2000, home to the ECB Oxford University Centre of Cricketing Excellence, a partnership between the University of Oxford, Oxford Brookes University and the England and Wales Cricket Board.
+Prior to the 2010 season, the UCCE was rebranded as Oxford Marylebone Cricket Club University (MCCU).
 The University Match against Cambridge is the only one in which a true Oxford University Cricket Club team takes part: i.e., composed entirely of current Oxford students.

-The Parks has, since 2002, hosted the first-class Varsity Match in even-numbered years.
+From 2002 to 2018, The Parks hosted the first-class Varsity Match in even-numbered years.
+The last first-class match at The Parks was the 2019 Oxford MCCU vs Hampshire, before the end of first-class university cricket in 2020, with the 2020 Varsity Match being played at Fenners.
 The Parks also hosted two List A matches for the club and twenty-two matches for the Combined Universities in the Benson & Hedges Cup between 1973 and 1998.